FACTBOX-Countries rush to evacuate foreign citizens from Sudan | Law-Order

 GERMANY As of Tuesday morning, a German evacuation mission had brought a total of 500 people from more than 30 countries to safety, including Belgian, British, Dutch, Jordanian and U.S. citizens as well as Germans.
 Berlin said its flights would end on Tuesday.

-FRANCE France has evacuated more than 500 people from Sudan, comprising more than 200 French citizens as well as Americans, Britons and others, President Emmanuel Macron told his government.
-He said a French commando had been wounded in crossfire during the evacuation, but was in stable condition.
+FRANCE The French government said on Thursday that it had so far evacuated a total of 936 people from Sudan.
+The foreign ministry said those evacuated included not only French nationals but also Britons, Americans, Canadians, Ethiopians, Dutch, Italians and Swedes.

-Paris has also sent a warship to Port Sudan to help pick up evacuees, two diplomatic sources said.
+The United Nations secretary-general thanked France for its "vital assistance" in transporting 400 UN personnel and their dependents out of Sudan.
+The French Navy carried 350 from Port Sudan to Jeddah, in Saudi Arabia on Tuesday night, while more than 70 were flown aboard a French Air Force transport plane to N'Djamena in Chad from El Fasher in Sudan on Thursday.
 ITALY

-Italian military planes flying from Djibouti evacuated 83 Italians and 13 others overnight, including children and the Italian ambassador.
-Foreign Minister Antonio Tajani said some Italian NGO workers and missionaries had decided to stay in Sudan, while 19 others had been taken to Egypt two days ago.
+Italian military planes flying from Djibouti evacuated 83 Italians and 13 others, including children and the Italian ambassador.
+Foreign Minister Antonio Tajani said some Italian NGO workers and missionaries had decided to stay in Sudan, while 19 others had been taken to Egypt.

 It had evacuated 897 people on eight UK flights as of 1500 GMT on Thursday with more flights to come.
-The government estimates there are about 4,000 Britons in Sudan.
+The government estimated there were about 4,000 Britons in Sudan.
 It evacuated its diplomats and their families on Saturday.

 Cyprus said it had activated a humanitarian rescue mechanism at Britain's request to let third countries use it for reception and repatriation of foreign citizens evacuated from Sudan.
 Cyprus is home to two large British military bases.
 NETHERLANDS